-Paola Camagni, Alberto Falini, Marco Seracini and Stefania Bettoni were appointed on the basis of the slate submitted by the Ministry of the Economy and Finance142, which at the time held 4.335% of the share capital and voted by the majority of the shareholders participating in the Shareholders' Meeting (i.e., about 53.06% of voting capital), equal to 31.94% of share capital (around 59.8% of the share capital was present at the vote).
+Paola Camagni, Andrea Parolini, Marco Seracini (standing Statutory Auditors) and Stefania Bettoni (alternate Statutory Auditor) were appointed on the basis of the slate submitted by the Ministry of the Economy and Finance154, which at the time held 4.34% of the share capital and voted by the majority of the shareholders participating in the Shareholders' Meeting (i.e., about 85.64% of voting capital), equal to 53.88% of share capital (around 62.92% of the share capital was present at the vote).

-Matteo Caratozzolo, Marco Lacchini and Mauro Lonardo were elected on the basis of the slate submitted by a group of Italian and foreign institutional investors143, which at the time held about 0.703% of the share capital and voted by the minority of the shareholders participating in the Shareholders' Meeting (i.e. about 42.4%), equal to 25.52% of share capital (around 59.8% of the share capital was present at the vote).
+Rosalba Casiraghi, Enrico Maria Bignami (standing Statutory Auditors) and Claudia Mezzabotta (alternate Statutory Auditor) were elected on the basis of the slate submitted by a group of Italian and foreign institutional investors155, which at the time held about 1.7% of the share capital and voted by the minority of the shareholders participating in the Shareholders' Meeting (i.e. about 14.25%), equal to 8.97% of share capital (around 62.92% of the share capital was present at the vote).

-Matteo Caratozzolo, the first candidate for Standing Auditor listed on the slate submitted by minority shareholders, was appointed as Chairman of the Board of Statutory Auditors.
-The slate was elected by 29.8% of the entire share capital of the Company, equal to about 99.05% of the voting capital.
-Around 29.96% of the share capital took part in the vote (composed of shareholders other than the Ministry of the Economy and Finance and Cassa Depositi e Prestiti SpA.
+Rosalba Casiraghi, the first candidate for standing Statutory Auditor listed on the slate submitted by minority shareholders, was appointed as Chairman of the Board of Statutory Auditors, with the favourable vote of 34.74% of the entire share capital of the Company, equal to about 99.47% of the voting capital.
+Around 32.92% of the share capital took part in the vote (composed of shareholders other than the Ministry of the Economy and Finance and Cassa Depositi e Prestiti SpA).